Adult & Child Case Management

 - Domestic Violence Hotline 1-800-799-SAFE (7233)

 - Trevor Helpline (for gay and questioning youth) 1-866-4-U-TREVOR (488-7386)

-These services are provided at all HDC locations and include evaluations, treatment, and medication management of depression, anxiety, and other psychiatric disorders.
-Our staff of psychiatrists and psychiatric nurses are skilled in pharmacology for children and adults.
+Psychiatry services include evaluations, treatment, and medication management for depression, anxiety, and other psychiatric disorders.
+HDC psychiatrists and psychiatric nurses are skilled in pharmacology for children and adults.

-HDC offers therapy in individual, family and group settings.
-Some of the problems addressed by HDC’s therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders and anger management.
-Services are open to children, adolescents & adults.
-Most major insurance plans are accepted and sliding fee is available with eligibility requirements for uninsured clients.
-Psychotherapy is available in our Cloquet, Duluth, Grand Marais, Moose Lake, Superior, and Two Harbors offices.
+HDC offers therapy in individual, family, and group settings.
+Some issues addressed by HDC therapists include depression, anxiety, grief, abuse, life stress, family and marital issues, pain management, eating disorders, and anger management.
+Services are open to children, adolescents, and adults.